Police Laser: How to Avoid Lidar Speeding Tickets

 - Higher conviction rates than police radar

 Today’s fifth generation police lasers provide superior construction quality with improved optics, circuitry, and speed detection algorithms that are far more advanced and are proving to be especially lethal to drivers on the roadways, including those who use laser jammers.

 Can police lidar be used at night?

 Yes this form of traffic enforcement can be and is often used at night and speed measuring distances can increase significantly making it extremely hard to know that your speed is being clocked.

 What’s the maximum targeting range of police laser?

-Laser can be operated from very far distances, much further than police radar, making it extremely difficult for the driver to know that they are being targeted.
-Unlike with police radar, laser can be operated at such great distances, officers really don’t even have to hide like police radar operators, because it’s extremely hard to spot them from those extreme targeting distances.
+Laser can be operated from very far distances, much farther than police radar, making it extremely difficult for the driver to know that they are being targeted.
+Unlike police radar, laser can be operated at such great distances, officers really don’t even have to hide like police radar operators, because it’s extremely hard to spot them from those extreme targeting distances.
 Some laser guns can successfully measure your speed as far away as 4000 feet or more, though generally targeting distances are below 2000 feet.